Installation instructions

 .pkg files are not always supported on old MacOS versions, so we propose a .zip file, a basic solution but compatible with many MacOS versions.

-• Download the .zip file and extract (open file with Finder)
+Download the .zip file at https://www.jjazzlab.org/en/download and extract it (open file with Finder)

 If you get a security alert